-You may not realize it, but your sales managers have a lot of their plate.
-They’re being pressured from the C-level to drive revenue and turn a profit.
-This is a tall order when the pipeline is all over the place; with multiple reps working various accounts at ever-changing stages in the funnel.
+You may not realize it, but sales managers have a lot of their plate.
+They’re being pressured from the C level to drive revenue and turn a profit.
+This is a tall order when the pipeline is disorganized, with multiple reps working various accounts at ever-changing stages in the funnel.

-Without good pipeline visibility forecasts are inaccurate, data is dirty and the team is working on potentially risky opportunities.
-The CRM system is a game-changer because your managers can watch every deal as it moves through the pipeline and lead the team accordingly.
+Without good pipeline visibility, sales forecasts are inaccurate, data is dirty and the team is working on potentially risky opportunities.
+A CRM system is a game-changer because your managers can watch every deal as it moves through the pipeline and lead the team accordingly.

 They can also see what activities lead to conversions, which your management and operations teams can lean on when creating a deal-closing process.

 There are several sales tools and systems that integrate with your CRM system and use its data to create sales reports and forecasts.
 It’s crucial these reports are built on accurate data since they influence major company decisions, like spending budgets and plans for company growth.

 According to Salesforce, CRM systems improve forecast accuracy by 42 percent.
 Your small updates have a big impact on the operations of your organization — your entire team needs to work in alignment with the “big picture” goals of your company.

 Sales coaching can increase revenue by up to 20 percent and CRM analytics indicate to managers which areas your team could improve.
 This is revealed by how quickly prospects move through or fall out of the sales funnel via accurate CRM data entries.

 This insight impacts what your management (or sales ops) team cover during training by turning conversion rates into corporate assets.
 For example, if a number of reps have trouble with technical qualifications, this can be polished during the next sales coaching session.
 Feedback from your CRM data is used to reduce sales mistakes and sharpen your skills.